craigahobbs/hobbs-family-cookbook/recipes/CarrotCakeWithLemonFrosting.md

 5 2/3 C sifted confectioners sugar
 ~~~

-Beat until light and fluffy, then chill until firm but spreadable (about and hour).
+Beat until light and fluffy, then chill until firm but spreadable (about an hour).
 Frost the cake
 and then coat the sides with toasted sliced almonds.
 Refrigerate until 1 hour before serving.

 ~~~ recipe-ingredients